Learning ECG Signal Features Without Backpropagation Using Linear Laws

-There are various ways to extract morphological features from ECGs.
-For instance, time-domain approaches usually operate with direct signal samples from ECGs~\cite{subsample_features} and computed measurements such as power, derivative, and extreme values~\cite{JEKOVA2008248}.
-These time-domain features are especially prone to noise; thus, the feature extraction step is often performed in the frequency domain instead.
-Spectral approaches (e.g., linear filtering) assume at least weak stationarity of the analyzed signal, which is not true in the case of ECG, as it is influenced by many physiological factors, such as respiration, body movement, and arrhythmia.
-To address this nonstationary behavior, a number of joint time-frequency representations have been introduced, such as the short-time Fourier transform, Choi--Williams distribution, and multiwindow spectrogram~\cite{Cakrak2001}.
-In contrast to the previously mentioned methods, the so-called wavelet transformation employs time windows with variable widths that allow better temporal and spectral localization of the nonstationary signal features.
-This property makes wavelets very popular in the field of ECG signal processing~\cite{addison}.
+Several methodologies exist for extracting morphological features from ECG signals.
+Time-domain approaches operate directly on ECG signal samples \citep{subsample_features}, calculating metrics such as power, derivatives, and extreme values \citep{JEKOVA2008248}.
+However, these features are often susceptible to noise, prompting a frequent transition to frequency-domain feature extraction.
+Spectral methods, such as linear filtering, presume weak stationarity of the signal---a condition frequently unmet in ECG data due to physiological variabilities like respiration, body movement, and arrhythmia.
+To accommodate the nonstationary nature of ECG signals, joint time-frequency representations have been proposed, including the short-time Fourier transform, Choi–Williams distribution, and multiwindow spectrogram \citep{Cakrak2001}.
+Unlike these techniques, wavelet transformations employ time windows of varying widths, thereby enhancing temporal and spectral localization of nonstationary features.
+This flexibility has rendered wavelets a preferred tool for ECG signal processing \citep{addison}.